somleng/somleng-project/docs/GETTING_STARTED.md

 # Getting Started

-This guide is intended to give you instant gratification.
+This guide is intended to get you up and running with Somleng on your machine.

 ## Prerequisites